being coeliac

 Skip to

 We’ve all been there.
-You’ve eaten out at a friend’s house or at a restaurant and then later on that day the stomach cramps start, you start to feel nauseous and you realise, you must have been glutened.
+You’ve eaten out at a friend’s house, at a restaurant or a function and then later on that day the stomach cramps start, you start to feel nauseous and you realise, you must have been glutened. 😓

-And sometimes you don’t even know how it happened or it could be days later when the feeling jumps on you out of nowhere.
-I got glutened just before Christmas and I couldn’t pin it on anything; I’d cooked in my own kitchen, eaten out at mainly 100% gluten free restaurants and been my usual questioning self when eating out at the non-gluten free restaurants.
-All I could presume is that it came from some sort of cross-contamination.
+And sometimes, you don’t even know how it happened, or it could be days later when the feeling jumps on you out of nowhere.
+I was glutened not so long ago and I couldn’t pin it on anything; I’d cooked in my own kitchen, eaten out at mainly 100% gluten free restaurants and been my usual questioning self when eating out at the non-gluten free restaurants.
+I just had to assume that it was a case of cross-contamination.

-There’s no quick fix to getting over a gluten attack but there are things you can do to help you feel better after you’ve accidentally had gluten like knowing what to eat after a gluten attack or if there are any medicines that can help relieve symptoms.
+Unfortunately, as many of you will know, there’s no quick fix to getting over a gluten attack but there are things you can do to help you feel better after you’ve accidentally had gluten, such as knowing what to eat after a gluten attack or if there are any medicines that can help relieve symptoms.

-⚠ One of the most important things coeliacs must understand is that regardless of how severe your symptoms are after eating gluten, by consuming gluten, you are damaging your gut which can lead to serious complications.
+⚠ One of the most important things coeliacs must understand, that I cannot stress enough, is that regardless of how severe your symptoms are after eating gluten, by consuming gluten, you are damaging your gut which can lead to serious complications.
 So if you’re a ‘silent coeliac’ with no symptoms, make sure you don’t get tempted to eat gluten every now and again.
 You can’t see the damage it’s doing to your insides.
+On the same note, just because you don’t suffer from obvious symptoms after eating something in particular, doesn’t mean that it doesn’t affect your body, nor should you promote this as ‘must be safe’ - this could be damaging and confusing for those newly diagnosed.

 Symptoms đŸ§‘đŸŒâ€âš•ïž